grafana/quickpizza/README.md

 service/pizza-info   LoadBalancer   10.108.142.101   <pending>     3333:30076/TCP   13s
 ```

-[Assign the external IP of the cluster](https://k6.io/docs/javascript-api/xk6-disruptor/get-started/expose-your-application/).
-For example, if you use `minikube`, open a terminal and run:
+The next step is to [assign the external IP of the cluster](https://k6.io/docs/javascript-api/xk6-disruptor/get-started/expose-your-application/).
+Using `minikube`, open another terminal window and run:

 ```bash
 minikube tunnel